 Alzheimer’s disease alters a senior’s mind so that recollections surrounding more recent incidents are lost or mixed up while those from the more distant past often remain intact.
-This can possibly cause the past to make more sense to an older adult with Alzheimer’s disease than the present.
+As a result, an older adult with Alzheimer’s disease may find the past more understandable than the present.
 The senior’s alternate reality can be his or her way of making sense of the present through prior experiences.

 Seniors with Alzheimer’s or dementia frequently have problems expressing themselves, and sometimes their alternate reality has more to do with a desire or a specific feeling they are attempting to express than it has to do with the words they are saying.